bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 A lot of modern machine learning is related to this idea of "compression", or maybe to use a fancier term "representations".
-Taking a huge dimensional space (e.g. images of 256 x 256 x 3 pixels = 196608) and somehow compressing it into a 1000 or so dimensional representation seems like pretty good compression to me!
+Taking a huge dimensional space (e.g. images of 256 x 256 x 3 pixels = 196608 dimensions) and somehow compressing it into a 1000 or so dimensional representation seems like pretty good compression to me!
 Unfortunately, it's not a lossless compression (or representation).
-It seems intuitive though, that there must be a way to use what is learned in these powerful lossy representation to help us better perform *lossless* compression, right?
+It seems intuitive though, that there must be a way to use what is learned in these powerful lossy representations to help us better perform *lossless* compression, right?
 Of course there is!
 (It would be too anti-climatic of a setup otherwise.)

 This post is going to introduce a method to perform lossless compression that leverages the learned "compression" of a machine learning latent variable model using the Bits-Back coding algorithm.
-Depending on how you first think about it, this *seems* like it should either be really easy or not possible at all.
+Depending on how you first think about it, this *seems* like it should either be (a) really easy or (b) not possible at all.
 The reality is kind of in between with an elegant theoretical algorithm that is brought down by the realities of discretization and imperfect learning by the model.
 In today's post, I'll skim over some preliminaries (mostly